Feedback Capacity and a Variant of the Kalman Filter with ARMA Gaussian Noises: Explicit Bounds and Feedback Coding Design: Preliminaries

-We now give a brief review of (a special case of) the Kalman filter \cite{linearestimation, anderson2012optimal}.
-Consider the Kalman filtering system as depicted in Fig.~\ref{kalman1}, where the state-space model of the plant to be estimated is given by
+We now give a brief review of (a special case of) the Kalman filter \cite{linearestimation, anderson2012optimal}; note that hereinafter the notations are not to be confused with those in Section~\ref{notation}.
+Particularly, consider the Kalman filtering system depicted in Fig.~\ref{kalman1}, where the state-space model of the plant to be estimated is given by